Whistle Blowing

 Whistle Blowing Policy

-This Whistle Blowing Policy aims to provide a framework for employees and external parties to report any concerns or complaints regarding any form of malpractice, wrongdoing or statutory non compliance, including but not limited to questionable accounting or auditing matters, internal controls, disclosure matters, conflict of interest, collusion with competitors, unsafe work practices or any other matters involving fraud, corruption and employee misconduct.
+This Whistle Blowing Policy (the “Policy”) aims to provide a framework for employees and external parties to report any concerns or complaints regarding any form of malpractice, wrongdoing or statutory non-compliance, including but not limited to questionable accounting or auditing matters, internal controls, disclosure matters, conflict of interest, collusion with competitors, unsafe work practices or any other matters involving fraud, corruption and employee misconduct.

-The Policy allows for reporting by employees or external parties without fear of reprisal, discrimination or adverse consequences and also permits POLWEL Co-operative Society Limited to address such reports by taking the appropriate action, including, but not limited to, disciplining or terminating the employment and/or services of those responsible.
+The Policy allows for reporting by employees or external parties without fear of reprisal, discrimination or adverse consequences and it also permits POLWEL Co-operative Society Limited (“POLWEL”) to address such reports by taking the appropriate action, including, but not limited to, disciplining or terminating the employment and / or services of those responsible.

-Any employee, contract staff, vendor, contractor, third parties, applicants for employment, or member of the general public who notices, is aware of, or has any concerns about any actual or suspected wrongdoings committed by any POLWEL employee, staff, management, or contractor, can lodge a complaint.
+Any employee, contract staff, vendor, contractor, external party, applicant for employment, or member of the general public who notices, is aware of, or has any concerns about any actual or suspected wrongdoings committed by any POLWEL management staff, employee or contractor, can lodge a complaint.

 a.
 Corruption or bribery